5 questions to ask to better understand your rescue dog’s emotional needs

 Every rescued dog carries a unique emotional story.

-Here are 5 questions to ask your new rescue dog to understand their emotional needs, triggers, and glimmers to help them emotionally and intuitively open up and settle in to their new life with you.
+Here are 5 questions to ask your new rescued dog to help them intuitively open up to you so you can better understand their emotional needs, triggers, and glimmers, and help them relax into their new life with you.

 Dear Intuitive One,

-Helping rescue dogs who have faced adversity and hardship tell their stories to their new people is one of my favorite parts of offering animal communication sessions.
-It gives rescued dogs the chance to share their fears, feelings, and needs and be heard.
-It also helps their new family understand their new friends’ unique coping patterns and hopes and wishes for their new life, which takes the guesswork and trial and error out of the equation.
+Helping rescue dogs who have faced adversity and hardship tell their stories is one of my favorite parts of offering animal communication.
+Giving these special dogs the chance to share their fears, feelings, and needs and actually be heard, often for the first time in their life, fills my heart to the brim.

 Giving rescue dogs the chance to finally be heard

-Many of the rescued dogs I have worked with over the past two decades have shared that these conversations were the first time they had ever been asked what they feel and want, and given the chance to safely express themselves and truly feel heard.
+Many of the rescued dogs I have communicated with over the past two decades have shared in their first session that it was the first time they had ever been given the chance to safely express themselves and share what they feel and need

-I’ve also connected with many rescue dogs who arrived in their new homes carrying substantial trauma and were intuitively shut down as a result, often still experiencing varying degrees of flight, fight, freeze, fawn, or flop.
-These dogs… tend to share very carefully, relaying only the bare bones of what is necessary to start, until they know for certain they are safe with their new family.
-And when I’m lucky enough to work with these dogs over the course of several months, like in my animal communication package for rescued dogs, it is so heartwarming to watch these dogs open up.
-And when they do, they start talking about their wishes for future adventures, and what food and activities they are curious to try, and even more soulful things, like what they feel their purpose is in this life.
+And when I’m lucky enough to work with these dogs over the course of several months, like in my package for rescued dogs, it is beyond heartwarming to witness these dogs open up.
+And when they do, they start talking about their wishes for future adventures, and what food and activities they are curious to try, and even start to open up and share soulful things, like what they feel their purpose is in this life.

-5 Questions to help your rescue dog feel safe, seen, and understood
+5 Questions to ask your rescued dog to help them feel safe, seen, and understood

 1. What kind of things help you feel safe?

-I’ve heard such a beautiful array of answers to this question from rescued dogs, which has taught me that every dog (and their needs) is truly unique.
-Some dogs have shared that they need quiet or stillness for a while to feel safe, and on the other side of the spectrum, some have shared that they need more play, silliness, or walks to help them integrate their past experiences and land in their new home.
-One dog even asked for a DQ vanilla cone because in their last home, that was something that always got when everything was alright. :)
+I’ve heard such beautiful answers to this question from the rescued dogs I’ve supported over the years.
+And every time their answers remind me that every dog (and their needs) is unique.
+For example, some dogs have shared that they need quiet or stillness for a while to feel safe, and on the other side of the spectrum, some have shared that they need more play, silliness, or walks to help them integrate their past experiences and land in their new home.
+One dog even asked if their new person could take them to get a DQ Vanilla Cone, because in their last home, that was something that always got when everything was alright. :)

 2. What aspects of your new routine help you feel secure?

-This is such a cool question to ask animals because it helps you start to see the world through their eyes, which is profoundly bonding.
+This is such a cool question to ask your new dog friend because it helps you start to see the world through their eyes, which is profoundly bonding and validating your pet.
 It also helps you build a life with your new dog friend that works for both of you.

 3. What do you need from me when you feel afraid, unsure, or shut down?